Waterfall Project Management Methodology: Principles and Practices

 Requirement Gathering and Analysis

 This is the foundation of the Waterfall Model.
-It involves understanding what the project needs to accomplish, and the team documents these requirements.
+It involves identifying and documenting project goals, stakeholder requirements, functional needs, and constraints.
 Without clear requirements, the rest of the project may be jeopardized.
 Any changes or ambiguities at this stage can have subsequent ripple effects on the next phases.

 Key Activities:

-- Meetings: Engage with clients, end-users, and stakeholders to gather requirements.
+- Meetings/Interviews: Engage clients, end users, and stakeholders to gather requirements.

 - Documentation: Create a comprehensive Software Requirements Specification (SRS) document.